MikeHopley/ftl-crew-speed/index.md

 | Crystal | 0.81            | 0.56             | 1.78             |
 | Lanius  | 0.85            | 0.53             | 1.86             |

-Mantis Pheromones gave about a 23% boost, not the advertised 25%.
+Mantis Pheromones gave about a 23% boost here, not the advertised 25%.

 ## Test methods and data